 In 1980, Ennia acquired a 85% stake in Spanish insurer Galicia S.A., based in Madrid.
 One year later, Ennia acquired National Old Line in Little Rock, Arkansas, USA.
 A year later in 1982, Ennia bought a minority share in Canadian Extendicare, which was sold a few years later.

-In 1983, Aegon was born from the merger of AGO and Ennia.
+Aegon was born on November 30, 1983 from the merger of AGO and Ennia.
 The news of the merger was a great surprise: together, AGO and Ennia would form the second largest insurer in the Dutch market.
 The name Aegon was chosen from over 700 submissions.
 The letters were formed from its major predecessors: Algemeene Friesche (A), Eerste Nederlandsche (E), Groot-Noordhollandsche van 1845 (G), Olveh van 1879 (O) and Nillmij (N).

 Leadership was decided swiftly.
 The Executive Boards were merged, and three members would leave after the first 12 months.
 The first year, Joop Bakker (AGO) would lead as CEO.
 After the 1984 AGM, he was succeeded by Ennia director Jaap Peters.